Refex Forfeits ₹130.69 Cr on Lapsed Warrants

 AI Summary

-Refex Industries Limited successfully concluded its postal ballot e-voting process on April 30, 2026, with shareholders approving two key resolutions.
-The Special Resolution for investments, loans, guarantees, and security under Section 186 of the Companies Act, 2013 received 99.67% approval with 83,054,712 votes in favour.
-The Ordinary Resolution for material related party transactions with Venwind Refex Power Limited was passed with 90.41% approval, securing 60,63,892 votes in favour.
-The scrutinizer's report was issued by Mehak Gupta & Associates on May 04, 2026.
+Refex Industries Limited has successfully concluded its postal ballot e-voting process, with shareholders approving two key resolutions on April 30, 2026.
+The Special Resolution for investments under Section 186 and the Ordinary Resolution for related party transactions with Venwind Refex Power Limited were passed with strong support.
+The scrutinizer's report by Mehak Gupta & Associates confirmed the results, which were submitted to the stock exchanges.

 powered bylight_fuzz_icon